 - For example if you set a Lower Speed Limit of 50%, you can make the audio play up to twice as slowly (an envelope point at the bottom of the Time Track would make the playback twice as slow, just like a Change Speed effect of -50%).

 - If you set an Upper Speed Limit of 200%, you can make the audio play up to twice as fast (an envelope point at the top of the Time Track would double the playback speed, like a Change Speed effect of 100%).

-- Before you can change the speed you must select Envelope Tool from Tools Toolbar which lets you shape the time warp line.
+- When you hover your cursor over the warp line, the cursor changes to the envelope cursor , which lets you shape the time warp line.
 Creating one envelope point only changes the speed of the whole track by the same amount, just like the Change Speed effect.
 To make a speed change that varies over time you must create at least one more point.
 Thereafter when you drag a point the line on each side of that point moves to reflect your change.

 - The quality setting of the resampling library used for playing or rendering Time Tracks is chosen automatically by Audacity.
 Therefore changing the converter quality settings in Quality Preferences will not affect Time Tracks.

-- To use the speed-changed audio in other programs, choose Export Audio Dialog. , which opens the
+- To use the speed-changed audio in other applications, choose Export Audio Dialog. , which opens the

 |Older computers may be incapable of playing audio in real-time that makes use of a Time Track.
 However you can always export the file as a WAV and then play the WAV file later.|